-Where land is dedicated under a VPA PA, the value for the purposes of the VPA PA will generally be the market value of the land determined in accordance with Division 4 of Part 3 of the Land Acquisition (Just Terms Compensation) Act 1991.
+Where land is dedicated under a PA, the value for the purposes of the PA will generally be the market value of the land determined in accordance with Division 4 of Part 3 of the Land Acquisition (Just Terms Compensation) Act 1991.
 The Council may require the Developer, at its cost, to provide the Council with a written opinion on the estimated value of the land by a suitably qualified and experienced valuer.
-If negotiations are protracted, then Council may require the Developer to provide an updated valuation before execution of the VPA PA.
+If negotiations are protracted, then Council may require the Developer to provide an updated valuation before execution of the PA.

-Where a VPA PA provides for the carrying out of works, the value of the works for the purposes of the VPA PA will generally be the reasonable design and constructions costs agreed to by the Council.
+Where a PA provides for the carrying out of works, the value of the works for the purposes of the PA will generally be the reasonable design and constructions costs agreed to by the Council.
 The Council may require the Developer, at its cost, to provide the Council with a written opinion on the estimated cost of completion of the works by a suitably qualified and experienced quantity surveyor.
-Council may will in its discretion and at the Developer's cost, have any estimated cost of completion provided by the Developer reviewed by an independent quantity surveyor.
+Council will at the Developer's cost, have any estimated cost of completion provided by the Developer reviewed by an independent quantity surveyor.

-Where a VPA PA provides for the provision of a material public benefit, the Council and the Developer will negotiate the manner in which the benefit is to be valued for the purposes of the agreement.
+Where a PA provides for the provision of a material public benefit, the Council and the Developer will negotiate the manner in which the benefit is to be valued for the purposes of the agreement.